mobily-enterprises/hooked-api/README.md

     // Use the core plugins
     this.use(DatabasePlugin);
-    this.use(LoggingPlugin);  // Logging added to base API }
+    this.use(WriteMessagePlugin);  // WriteMessage added to base API }
 }